(Disclosure: Some of the links below may be affiliate links)

 The Swiss National Bank has other responsibilities.
 For instance, It manages the gold reserve of Switzerland.
 At the time of this writing, it is worth about 30B CHF.
 Interestingly, we do not know for sure where this reserve is.
 However, the majority of this gold is thought to be under the federal plaza in Bern.
 The SNB is also responsible for managing the currency reserves of the country.
 It is also investing its reserves on the stock market, with a portfolio worth about 150B CHF.
 Many people are following the trade operations of the SNB.

 Contrary to many other countries, the SNB is a private entity.
 It is mostly owned by public shareholders like cantons and cantonal banks.
 Indeed, public entities have more than 77% of the shares.
-The rest of the shares are in the hands of private investors or publicly traded in the stock exchange.
+The rest of the shares are in the hands of private investors or publicly traded on the stock exchange.
 That is right.
 The Swiss National Bank is listed on the Swiss Stock Exchange.
 However, the publicly traded shares have no voting rights.

 Tools of the SNB

-To enforce its monetary policies, the Swiss National bank has several tools.
+To enforce its monetary policies, the Swiss National Bank has several tools.

 The SNB can also buy and sell Swiss Francs against other foreign currencies.
 This helps keep the Swiss Franc exchange rate reasonable for the Swiss economy to thrive.

-The Swiss National Bank can also use some more advanced techniques such as Quantitative Easing (QE).
+The Swiss National Bank can also use more advanced techniques such as Quantitative Easing (QE).
 QE is a technique where they would buy bonds to inject liquidity directly into the market.
-However, this outside of the scope of this article.
+However, this is outside of the scope of this article.